Non-Gaussian Uncertainty Minimization Based Control of Stochastic Nonlinear Robotic Systems: Implementation and Numerical Results

 Similarly, the second moment of $x(k+1)$ can be expressed by squaring both sides of \Cref{eq:exp1_dyn2} and applying expectations on both sides.
 The moments on the right-hand side of the expressions of $\mathbb{E}[x(k+1)]$ and $\mathbb{E}[x^2(k+1)]$ are of the form $\mathbb{E}[x^i(k)\cos^j(x(k))]$, where $0 \leq i \leq 4$ and $0 \leq j \leq 2$, and $\mathbb{E}[w^s(k)], s\leq 2$.
 We consider the uniform distribution over the tube $\mathcal{T}(k) = \{x: |x - x^*(k)|\leq 0.5\}$.
 We can compute the moments $\mathbb{E}[x^i(k)\cos^j(x(k))]$, obtaining the moments $\mathbb{E}[x(k+1)]$ and $\mathbb{E}[x^2(k+1)]$, and hence the variance of $x(k+1)$, which is a function of $g(k)$.
 Finally, we use optimization solvers to solve for $g(k)$ by minimizing the variance of $x(k+1)$.
 We have also considered the nonlinear state feedback controller $u(k) =g_1(k) (x(k)-x^*(k)) + g_2(k) (x(k)-x^*(k))^2 + u^*(k)$ and it turns out that the optimal controller that minimizes the variance of $x(k+1)$ has zero gain on the quadratic term, $g_2(k) = 0$.

 To evaluate our methods, we sample 10,000,000 particles in the initial distribution $x(0) \sim Uniform(-0.5,0.5)$, and simulate forward in time with the nonlinear dynamics by applying our feedback controller.
 We plot the means and standard deviations over the entire horizon (\Cref{fig:exp1}).
-We compare our method with two other feedback control methods, LQR and OCS.
+We compare our method with two other feedback control methods, LQR and OCS, whose parameters are tuned to give the best performance.

 \textbf{LQR}: We linearize the system around the nominal trajectory while omitting the noise term, and get local time-varying linear systems around the nominal trajectory.
 Then we apply finite horizon linear-quadratic regulator (LQR) to the time-varying linear systems to get linear feedback controllers.